Maryland Weather: Code Red Extreme Heat Alert Declared Until Friday

 BALTIMORE (WJZ) — Temperatures continue to rise in the region and the heat index is forecasted to reach over 100 degrees Fahrenheit over the next few days.

-Baltimore City Health Commissioner Dr. Letitia Dzirasa on Tuesday issued a Code Red Extreme Heat Alert to end Friday, August 13.READ MORE: Hazmat Situation Mitigated At Catonsville Senior Living Facility
+Baltimore City Health Commissioner Dr. Letitia Dzirasa on Tuesday issued a Code Red Extreme Heat Alert to end Friday, August 13.READ MORE: Maryland Weather: Severe Thunderstorm Watch Issued For Central Maryland

 “Excessive heat is the leading weather-related killer in the United States.
 The effects of extreme heat are exacerbated in urban areas, especially when combined with high humidity and poor air quality,” said Dr. Dzirasa.
 “Extreme heat is particularly dangerous for young children, older adults, and those with chronic medical conditions.
 I encourage all residents to take the necessary steps to protect themselves as well as their families, neighbors, and pets.”

-The Maryland Department of Health also released a few tips on how to avoid any heat-related illnesses.
+The Maryland Department of Health released a few tips on how to avoid any heat-related illnesses.

 During the Code Red Extreme Heat season, the city’s health department recommends: